The Copious Dark - Eiléan Ní Chuilleanáin

 dots of color/near the center/Oh, my dead thing/

-I have a new spirit/I made it myself
+I have a new spirit/I made it myself.
+In Chicago,

 a police siren ran through my heart even though